SK-CSE/QR-Generator/README.md

 # QR-Generator
-This app will generate QR image when input is enter through CMD.
+This app will generate QR Code image when input is enter through CMD.
+This app is build in Node JS.

-Steps :
+Steps to generate QR Code :

 1. Install Node JS in your System.